TheOtherDavid/interesting-number-calculator/README.md

 ## Features

 - Analyzes numbers up to a specified number of digits
-- Determines if a number is interesting based on three criteria:
+- Determines if a number is interesting based on three criteria (more to come!):
   1. Palindrome: The number reads the same forwards and backwards
   2. Straight: The number contains a sequence of consecutive ascending or descending digits
   3. Repeat: The number contains a sequence of repeated digits